Evidence of the omnibus gambling expansion Pennsylvania lawmakers approved in 2017 is showing up all across the Commonwealth.

 In addition to being first online, SugarHouse was also the first casino to open a retail sportsbook in PA.

 When the time comes, the company also plans to bring its SugarHouse online casino over from New Jersey.
-Even better, Rush Street is among the smaller group of operators with plans for PA online poker.
+Even better, Rush Street is among the smaller group of operators with plans for online poker in Pennsylvania.
 These two forms of expanded gambling are just about the only things left to go online in PA, tentatively on target for a midsummer launch.

 Rush Street develops its platforms via an in-house Interactive division, and it uses Kambi to manage its sports betting risk.